Palak sambar / soppina huli step-by-step recipe with video and photos.

 Coconut: I use freshly grated coconut in this dish, which I grind with sambar powder.
 You may replace fresh coconut with desiccated coconut, in which case grind it using warm water.

 Onion and garlic: Both onion and garlic adds a very good flavour to this sambar.

 Tomatoes: This is an optional ingredient but I highly recommend not to skip it.

 Tamarind extract: The tangy taste of sambar comes from tamarind extract.
 Soak a small piece of tamarind in water for 20 minutes and extract the water.
-You may replace it with 1 tbsp tamarind pulp.
+You may replace it with 1 tablespoon tamarind pulp.

 Ghee: I always use ghee in making any lentil dish, like dal, sambar, rasam.
 I highly recommend using ghee and not replacing it with oil.

 Spices: Main spices I use to make the tempering are mustard seeds, cumin seeds, dry red chilli, hing, and curry leaves.